locka99/opcua/README.md

 # Introduction

 This is an [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) server / client API implemented in Rust.
-It is work in progress but is aiming for embedded profile support according to the specification.

 OPC UA is an industry standard for live monitoring of data.
 It's intended for embedded devices, industrial control, IoT, PCs, mainframes, cars - just about anything that has data that something else wants to monitor or visualize.
 It is a huge standard defined by compliance to profiles and facets.
 This implementation will comply with the smallest profiles growing outwards until it reaches a usable level of functionality.

-## Rationale - OPC UA for Rust?

-Rust is a natural choice for OPC UA.

-* Implementations in C/C++ are vulnerable to memory leaks, dangling pointers, complexity in their interface
-* Implementations in Java, JavaScript etc. would suffer from fluctuating memory consumption, performance issues

-An implementation in Rust should deliver high levels of performance without many of the risks associated with C/C++.
-HOWEVER, there are a number of mature OPC UA libraries for other platforms.
-This is a new project so bugs in logic are likely and inevitable.
-Certain features found elsewhere may not be implemented or implemented incorrectly.
+Rust is a natural choice for OPC UA given the purpose of the specification and the expectations in terms of performance, security, stability that go with it.
+The caveat is that this implementation of OPC UA is relatively immature compared to other implementations.

 # Compliance

-The implementation will attempt to comply with the specification and other implementations working out from simpler profiles to more complex.
+Compliance will work out from from simpler profiles and facets to more complex.

 ## OPC UA Binary

-This implementation will only implement the opc.tcp:// protocol and OPC UA Binary format.
-It *might* in time, add binary over https.
+This implementation will implement the opc.tcp:// protocol and OPC UA Binary format.
+Binary over https:// may happen in time.
 It will **not** implement OPC UA over XML.
 XML hasn't see much adoption so this is no great impediment.

 ## Server

-The server implements the OPC UA micro profile.
-Functionality is being added to cover embedded profile and possibly further.
+The server shall implement the OPC UA embedded profile.

 ### Supported services

 The following services are supported fully, partially (marked with a *) or as a stub / work in progress (marked !).
 That means a client may call them and receive a response.

-Anything not listed is totally unsupported.
+Anything not listed is unsupported.
 Calling an unsupported service will terminate the session.
 Partial / stub implementations are expected to receive more functionality over time.

 * Discovery service set